pelinbalci/pelinbalci.github.io/CV.md

     - Demand prediction for retail company
        - The aim of this project is to predict the demand from sub-parties and turn the prediction into order amount according to the lead time and safety stocks
-       - My responsibilities are reframing the project scope, detailing the tasks, making code reviews, turning the initial codes into production
+       - My responsibilities are re-framing the project scope, detailing the tasks, making code reviews, turning the initial codes into production

 - 2020 - 2022 SabancıDX, Data Scientist